 By Nate Bayreuther

-Nate Bayreuther has owned his 1970 O’Day Mariner Orion since 2007 and is currently the webmaster of the Mariner Class Association.
-A professional organist, he grew up next door to his family’s marina, Bayreuther Boat Yard, in Niantic, CT.
+Nate Bayreuther has owned his 1970 O’Day Mariner Orion since 2007 and is currently the President of the Mariner Class Association.
+A professional organist and licensed captain, he grew up next door to his family’s marina, Bayreuther Boat Yard in Niantic, CT.
 He lives with his wife and son in Northford and can frequently be found sailing the waters of Long Island Sound.
 Visit mariner1922.com for more about his Mariner and usmariner.org for the Mariner Class Association.